BloomSec/BloomSec/README.md

-Hi, I’m [Blossom]—a tech enthusiast exploring IAM, cybersecurity, and innovation.
+Hi, I’m Blossom a tech enthusiast exploring IAM, cybersecurity, and innovation.
 I love blending security with creativity to make tech more accessible!